section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 ### What is React
-React is a open-source JavaScript library built and maintained by Facebook.
+React is an open-source JavaScript library built and maintained by Facebook.
 When faced with the need to build elegant and responsive user interfaces/UI components, React is the go-to framework.
 React is preferred by Front End developers because it is Component-Based.

 React as a frontend library integrates well with backend development libraries such as Node.js, Django, Java, and Ruby.

-React is fast, simple, and scalable because data changes in your applications can be rendered without requiring you to reload your application.
+React is fast, simple, and scalable because it renders data changes in your applications without reloading the application.

 Each part of your application in React can be built separately and reusably as a [Component](https://www.w3schools.com/react/react_components.asp).
-Components are basic reusable JavaScript functions that handle what is rendered on the screen (UI) and how it is rendered(How UI is peiced together).
+Components are basic reusable JavaScript functions that handle what is rendered on the screen (UI) and the order in which it is rendered (How UI is pieced together).
 Component return HTML scripts and other pieces built separately as [JSX](https://reactjs.org/docs/introducing-jsx.html) code through the [render()](https://reactjs.org/docs/components-and-props.html) function.

 The components are then composed together to form complex user interfaces.
 In addition, components allow developers to split their UIs into independent and reusable sections to engage each section in isolation.

-In a web application, the essential parts like the navigation bar, the search bar, the header, and many other sections can be built as components and be merged into a single UI.
+In a web application, the essential parts like the navigation bar, the search bar, the header, and many other sections can be built as components and merged into a single UI.

 Components in React can be written as Functions or Classes - which accept defined inputs/[props](https://reactjs.org/docs/components-and-props.html) to determine what is rendered on the browsers.
-[Props],(https://reactjs.org/docs/components-and-props.html) which is shortened for properties, are like function arguments that let you pass data as input from one component to the other.
+[Props],(https://reactjs.org/docs/components-and-props.html) shortened for properties, are like function arguments that let you pass data as input from one component to the other.

-Functional component is a JavaScript function which accepts single props as an argument passed to a component and returns a react element without using the render() method.
+A functional component is a JavaScript function that accepts single-props as an argument passed to a component and returns a react element without using the `render()` method.

-Class components on the other hand are written as ES6 classes that extend the base component called [React.Component](https://reactjs.org/docs/react-component.html) and have a render() method that return all defined react elements.
+On the other hand, class components are written as ES6 classes that extend the base component called [React.Component](https://reactjs.org/docs/react-component.html) and have a `render()` method that return all defined react elements.

 Buttons, Forms, Content areas, Navs, and Dialog sections are a few of the frontend parts that can be defined as components.

-Now that we've seen what React and a Component is, let's have a look into styled-components.
+Now that we've seen what React and a Component is let's have a look into `styled-components`.

 ### What are Styled-components

-Styled-components is a library built for React and React Native developers.
-It allows you to use component-level styles in your applications.
-Styled-components leverage a mixture of JavaScript and CSS using a technique called CSS-in-JS.
+`Styled-components` is a library built for React and React Native developers.
+It allows you to use component-level styles in your applications. `Styled-components` leverage a mixture of JavaScript and CSS using a technique called CSS-in-JS.

-Styled-components are based on tagged template literals, meaning actual CSS code is written between backticks when styling your components.
+`Styled-components` are based on tagged template literals, meaning actual CSS code is written between backticks when styling your components.
 This gives developers the flexibility of reusing their CSS code from one project to another.

-With styled-components, there is no need to map your created components to external CSS styles.
+With `styled-components`, there is no need to map your created components to external CSS styles.

 ### Advantages of using Styled-components

 Below are some benefits of using styled-components:

-*•	Eliminates class name bugs*: styled-components provide unique class names for your styles, thus eliminating the problems with class names duplications, misspellings, and overlaps.
+*•	Eliminates class name bugs*: `styled-components` provide unique class names for your styles, thus eliminating the problems with class names duplications, misspellings, and overlaps.

 *•	Easier management of CSS*: With every bit of styling tied to a specific component, it is easier to know which CSS is applied.
 This makes it easy to delete unused component styles.

-*•	Simple and dynamic styling*: Through props and global themes supported in styled-components, styling is simple without manually managing dozens of classes.
+*•	Simple and dynamic styling*: Through props and global themes supported in `styled-components`, styling is simple without manually managing dozens of classes.

-*• Reproducible styles*: When you style with styled-components, you can import your styles into other project areas no matter how big or small your codebase is.
+*• Reproducible styles*: When you style with `styled-components`, you can import your styles into other project areas no matter how big or small your codebase is.

 ### Creating and styling a simple web page using styled-components